s3a6m9/fbchat/README.rst

 To download, simply run
 "python3 -m pip install git+https://github.com/s3a6m9/fbchat"

-The documentation for fbchat can be used https://fbchat.readthedocs.io/en/stable/api.html
+The documentation for fbchat cannot be used as it is outdated https://fbchat.readthedocs.io/en/stable/api.html

 Below is the old readme